SGoyalascent/RAIDA-CloudCoin/Coin_Converter_AES/README_Coin_Converter.txt

 You need to add the ticket starting with most-significant-byte or basically in reverse order of the ticket in the database(in any Hexa-decimal or decimal representation)

+Update the byte for the RAIDA ID too.

 2. Edit the ip_address in the expression. (line 314)
 	servaddr.sin_addr.s_addr = inet_addr("139.99.155.124");   //Replace "139.99.155.124" with the ip_address of the Legacy raida you are running the coin_converter program on.